plusserver/docs/content/en/compute/pluscloudopen/reference/cli/_index.md

 weight: 50
 date: 2023-02-24
 description: >
-  Working with the OpenStack client on the CLI
+  Working with OpenStackclient on the CLI
 ---
 ## Openstack Client Examples